italian-brainrot/jules-zeroth/README.md

 2. Find small unique real-world problem that this algorithm has been used for in literature, and create a clear and concise implementation subclassing the `Problem` class.
 3. Add a test case that verifies the algorithm's implementation on the reference problem.

 For simplicity each .py file contains algorithm, problem and a test case.
+All algorithms can be used on all problems, since they follow the same API.

 ### Requirements
 - `numpy`